houhr/ripple/README.md

 ## Description

-This is an art installation project that generate visual effects based on sound input.
+This is an art installation project that generate visual effects based on sound input. f

 ## Installation

+  python ripple.py

 ## Slides